lizzij/LearningCurve/README.md

 - Show saved variant breakdown for family on family/ variant pages
 - Allow variant notes to be saved as gene notes

+## Week 4
+07/08 - 07/14
+### Goal
+Meet kpi!
+- Assign cases to analysts (larger, create a new db model)
+- Edit variant notes in-line
+- Show saved variant breakdown for family on family/ variant pages
+- Allow variant notes to be saved as gene notes